TormodLandet/raschii/README.rst

   few users of the C++ code generator you must replace, e.g., ``wave.velocity_cpp`` with the new ``wave.cpp.velocity``.
 This reduces the size of the main wave classes and keeps little-used functionality separate from the main code base.

+- Other internal API renames and moves.
+The wave classes are moved to different module names which is not considered a breaking change since the wave classes should be imported directly from the ``raschii`` module, e.g. ``from raschii import FentonWave``.

 - Bumped minimum version of Python to 3.11 (first release in 2022) and the minimum version of our only dependency, numpy, to 2.2 (first release in 2024).